gbif/hp-swissnatcoll/en/data-aggregator-faqs.md

 Sharing data can require information that have never been taken into consideration in a museum database simply because it is too obvious to specify.
 For instance, why have a partOfOrganism field in a collection database specialised in animal skulls or in fish fossils ?
 Well, from a FAIR perspective, this kind of information is important because it facilitates the filtering of data on one side and the analyses of a dataset on another side.

-Here are some DAGI attributes that can be published on GBIF and would be a very good addition to your import files or even your database:
+Here are some DAGI attributes that can be a very good addition to your import files or even your database:

 <div style="height: 500px; overflow-y: auto; border: 1px solid black; padding: 5px;">
   <table style="width: 100%; border-collapse: collapse; table-layout: fixed;">